Khisrav/battery-drop/README.md

 ---

-*This extension helps you monitor your battery health and optimize power usage by providing real-time discharge rate information.*
+*This extension helps you monitor your battery health and optimize power usage by providing real-time power-based charge/discharge rate information with long-term averaging.*